LLAMA: The Low-Level Abstraction For Memory Access: Introduction

 \section{Introduction}

-Most programs nowadays are memory-bound\cite{reflections_memory_wall,processor_memory_gap,processor_memory_bottleneck}, mainly due to current choices in hardware design.
+Application performance is decreasingly limited by available compute resources.
+Many programs nowadays are memory-bound~\cite{reflections_memory_wall,processor_memory_gap,processor_memory_bottleneck}, mainly due to current choices in hardware design.
 The efficiency of parallel programs thus increasingly relies on maximizing data throughput by increasing data locality and choosing data layouts for efficient parallel access.

 Moreover, the increasing heterogeneity of computing hardware means that optimal access patterns vary between platforms and portable efficient data transport becomes a challenge.
-We observe a proliferation of specialized compute hardware architectures to fight the increasing gap between compute and memory capabilities, including Google's Tensor Processing Units (TPUs)\cite{tpu_perf_analysis}, the PEZY SC many-core microprocessors\cite{pezy_sc}, Fujitsu's A64FX processor powering the Fugaku supercomputer\cite{a64fx}, neuromorphic computers~\cite{neuromorphic_computing}, and others \cite{tearing_down_memory_wall_hardware}.
+We observe a proliferation of specialized compute and memory hardware architectures to fight the increasing gap between compute and memory capabilities, including Google's Tensor Processing Units~\cite{tpu_perf_analysis}, the PEZY SC many-core microprocessors~\cite{pezy_sc}, Fujitsu's A64FX processor powering the Fugaku supercomputer~\cite{a64fx}, near-memory~\cite{near_memory_computing_archs_review} and in-memory~\cite{in_memory_computing_archs_review} computing architectures, DRAM modules with additional SRAM caches for their row buffers~\cite{row_buffer_cache}, and others ~\cite{tearing_down_memory_wall_hardware}.

 Modern hardware is only used efficiently if its internal structure is respected.
 That concerns memory accesses as well as the parallel execution of programs.
-In modern hardware architectures we must consider cache hierarchies, latencies, bandwidths, physical memory architectures (e.g. DDR, GDDR, HBM\footnote{High bandwidth memory}, SCM\footnote{Storage class memory}), programmable scratchpad memories (e.g. CUDA shared memory), memory sizes (e.g. L1 cache size) and the type of access (e.g. read, write, atomic, uncached, streaming, non-temporal).
+In modern hardware architectures we must consider cache hierarchies, latencies, bandwidths, volatile memory technology (e.g. DDR, GDDR, HBM), byte-addressable non-volatile memory architectures (e.g. SCM), programmable scratchpad memories (e.g. CUDA shared memory), memory sizes (e.g. L1 cache size) and the type of access (e.g. read, write, atomic, uncached, streaming, non-temporal).
 Spatial and temporal access patterns of the algorithm need to be considered as well.